datatrail-jhu/04_githubbasics/manuscript/06_git_projects.md

 ![Repository link](images/06_git_projects/06_githubbasics_git_projects-4.png)

-### Creating a new project from a GitHub repository
+### Creating a New Project from a GitHub Repository

 Ok, now that we have everything set up on the GitHub end, Go to [RStudio Cloud](https://rstudio.cloud/) and login with your account.
 When you're redirected to your Projects page, Next to the New Project button, click on the drop down button and then click on New Project from Git Repo.